elstamey/bootstrapping_legacy/BootstrappingLegacy.md

 - **Bootstrapping** gives you flexibility to support your application

--- one-thing
+--

 The Project: Scholarships

--- example
+--

 ### The Project: Scholarships

 - Engineering **Foundation** receives money from donors to give to **students**
 - Students apply each year giving information about themselves
 - **Donors** specify criteria/rules for students to receive money
     - The information in a student's application helps them match to scholarships
 - **Selection Committee** selects Candidates to receive money
 - **Scholarship Coordinator** reports these Recipients to Financial Aid
 - **Financial Aid** awards the money
 --